learndataengineering/learndataengineering.guide/_docs/phase1/data-skills.md

 **Sources**:

-- Sources are typically the operational systems like a database, an API, a CRM system, or a fileserver
+- Sources are typically the operational systems like a database, a CRM system, an API, an event streaming system and etc.

-- These will record the current state of the business.
-Ex: Order status in orders table.
+- These systems will record the current state of the business.
+Ex: Order status in orders database table.
 It will have only the latest order status for the orders

-- Operational systems, like a database, are designed to serve millions of customers at once and to update individual records frequently
+- Operational systems, like a database, are designed to serve millions of customers at once and to update individual records frequently.

+- Operational systems are not suitable for performing in-depth analysis as their main purpose is to serve customers without any down time.

-- knowledge on how the data is caputured in these systems, type of the data, frequency of updates and capturing all those updates into a data warehouse is the primary requirement for the data engineering team
+- Knowledge on how the data is produced in the operational systems, type of the data, frequency of updates and capturing updates into a data warehouse is required for the data engineering team

 - A data ingestion framework that includes capturing and storing the data for each type of data source will be created.
-Programming languages like Python or Scala can be used for this task.

 **Raw, Staging and Serving**:

-- Once the data is ingested, we will convert the raw data into a format specified by the business.
-This data will be promoted to staging.

-- Data in the raw layer can be in different formats like structured, semi-structured and unstructured.
+- Data in the raw layer can be in different formats like [structured, semi-structured and unstructured](https://k21academy.com/microsoft-azure/dp-900/structured-data-vs-unstructured-data-vs-semi-structured-data/).

+- After data ingestion, it is transformed into a format specified by the business.
+This data will be stored in staging layer for further analysis.

+- SQL is one skill that is common across all the data roles.
+It is used to perform various operations like cleaning, transforming, data analysis, data modelling on the tabular/relational data.

+- Staging layer will have the data from various sources that is ready to be consumed by various downstream systems like BI tools, Machine learning, business reports and etc.

+- Serving layer mostly consists of aggregated data ready to be consumed by a BI tool or for reporting to the business.

+- More often then not staging and serving layer will have tables that has the data from various sources according to the requirements.